stephenw6888/github-tutorial-1/README.md

 ---
 ## Git vs. GitHub
-Need to explain what Git and Github is
+Git keeps Snapshots of your work while Github shows your changings

 ---